Marcussk/imagesort/feeder/README.md

 # Feeder

-Module that periodically checks input folder given by env `IMAGESORT_DUMPER_FOLDER` and feeds any files in that folder to sorter for processing.
+Module that periodically checks input folder given by env `IMAGESORT_FOLDER` and feeds any files in that folder to sorter for processing.

 ## Development